 (ENG only) A few days ago I was passing by an H&M store.
 I stopped to look at the window and the prices of the items displayed.
 T-SHIRT: 4,99€.
 This is considered to be the standard price nowadays for a top in the so called fast fashion stores.
 If we are used to these prices, of course the first thing you think about sustainable and fair fashion is “it’s freaking expensive”.
 And since fast fashion stores come out with new clothes every single week of the year, updating their selection and keeping up with the latest fashion trends, the next thing you can think of sustainable fair fashion is “it’s boring and not stylish”.
-Well my dear friends, if you have been thinking to make your wardrobes greener but are reluctant to pop into a fair fashion store because you’re afraid that you won’t like anything and just looking a price tag in there is going to make you faint, then this post comes at the right time for you.
+Well my dear friends, if you have been thinking to make your wardrobes greener but are reluctant to pop into a fair fashion store because you’re afraid that you won’t like anything and just looking at a price tag in there is going to make you faint, then this post comes at the right time for you.

-Yes, fair fashion can be expensive and as a consumer that decided back in 2015 to longer support fast fashion brands, I feel you.
+Yes, fair fashion can be expensive and as a consumer that decided back in 2015 to no longer support fast fashion brands, I feel you.
 As much as I would love to, I personally can’t afford to build (even if downsized to what I actually need) a 4 seasons wardrobe entirely made of slow fashion, sustainable fair items.

 So here’s a few tips to help you create a more sustainable wardrobe on a budget: